 What is required for Bathroom Handrails and grab bars?

-If the grab bar is on the sidewall parallel to the toilet, it should be between 33-36 inches off of the ground and at least 42 inches long.
-The bar should start no more than 12 inches away from the rear wall and extend to at least 54 inches away from the back wall.
+On the other hand, if the grab bar is on the sidewall parallel to the toilet, it should be at least 42 inches long and also between 33-36 inches off of the ground.
+It should start no more than 12 inches away from the rear wall and extend to at least 54 inches away from the back wall.

 Walk-in Shower FAQs